-Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments vigorously for 10 seconds prior to administration.
+Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments The suspension is stable for up to 4 months once reconstituted.
 Ritalin LA (methylphenidate ER) 8 to 12 h Capsules Oral Daily in the morning The capsule may be swallowed whole or may be administered by sprinkling the capsule contents on a small amount of applesauce; the contents should not be crushed, chewed, or divided.
 The mixture should be consumed immediately.
 Daytrana (methylphenidate transdermal system) 10 to 12 h Transdermal system Transdermal The patch should be applied 2 hours before an effect is needed and removed within 9 hours.
 It may be removed earlier than 9 hours if a shorter duration of effect is desired or late day side effects appear.
-Non-stimulants Strattera (atomoxetine) 24 h Capsules Oral Daily in the morning or divided dose in the morning and late/afternoon early evening Dosage adjustment is recommended for patients with moderate or severe hepatic insufficiency.
+Non-stimulants - Strattera (atomoxetine) 24 h Capsules Oral Daily in the morning or divided dose in the morning and late/afternoon early evening Dosage adjustment is recommended for patients with moderate or severe hepatic insufficiency.
 The capsules are not intended to be opened and should be taken whole.
 Kapvay (clonidine ER) 12 h Tablets Oral Daily at bedtime or twice daily divided doses.
 With twice daily dosing, either an equal or higher split dosage should be given at bedtime.
-The tablets should not be crushed,
+The tablets should not be crushed, chewed, or broken prior to swallowing.